Peterayade/EECS-4461-Project/Deliverable3/DEL3D/README.md

 4.input the following command in the terminal solara run app.py
 5. If the prototype doesn't open shortly, there is a link in the terminal that should generate after following the instructions copy it and paste it in your browser and the prototype should run
+6.You can drag the visual components to the position you want.

 C. Limitations and planned improvements for the next phase